- Without a doubt, financial plans are essential drivers of complete financial wellness,

 Let’s take a quick look at how corporations do it.
 Corporate planning takes a company’s resources and capabilities into account and then maps out strategies to leverage those resources and capabilities to meet it’s overall objective to improve the company.

-Now go back and substitute the word “family” for the word “company.”
+Now go back and substitute the word “company” with the word “family.”

 To further the analogy, both corporate planning projects and personal financial plans are crafted to achieve long term goals and create forward momentum through the various projects that support the mission.
 While companies work for strong quarter-to-quarter performance, make no mistake that the best companies work for long term viability and maximum shareholder value.